ChanderG/my-dwm/README.md

 Though the above feature exists, I have moved to using tmux more often than not, so I am not really using this anymore.

+Terminals had a problem of empty spaces around them.
+This has now been solved.

 ###Wishlist or TODO

 * Remap terminal to some easy key (say Windows/Command).